INTERVIEW AND LIVE PICTURES BY MARKO SYRJALA

 Maybe you can share one with us now?

 Max Cavalera: I think my best one was meeting him in London, we were on tour for BENEATH THE REMAINS.
 They were off somewhere.
-So, we went to a pub and it was a famous pub and I forgot the name of it.
-But Lemmy was there playing his little machine and we were at a table.
+So, we went to a pub, and it was a famous pub, and I forgot its name.
+But Lemmy was there playing his little machine, and we were at a table.
 It was me, Andreas, Paulo, Igor.
 So, I wanted to go and talk to him.
 So, I needed liquid courage.
 So, I got drunk first.
-Then I got drunk and I went up to him and I started barging him.
-“I’m from Brazil man.
-I love your band” and he looked at me and goes, “You have to leave me alone now.
-I’m playing my machine” I was like, “but you don’t understand.
-I’m a big fan” and then he grabbed a whiskey and he pour on my head for me to leave.
-For me that was the best thing, because I came back to the table and I told the other Sepultura guys.
+Then I got drunk, and I went up to him, and I started barging him.
+“I’m from Brazil, man.
+I love your band,” and he looked at me and goes, “You have to leave me alone now.
+I’m playing my machine,” I was like, “but you don’t understand.
+I’m a big fan,” and then he grabbed a whiskey, and he pours on my head for me to leave.
+For me, that was the best thing, because I came back to the table and I told the other Sepultura guys.
 Like I just got baptized.
-I had been baptized by Lemmy.
+Lemmy had baptized me.
 You could smell the whiskey in my head.

-What a great way to start friendship!
+What a great way to start a friendship!
 “Laughs”

 Max Cavalera: Yeah.
 So, that was bad.
-Like he didn’t like me and I like his music.
+Like he didn’t like me, and I like his music.
 But I was like, that guy is a punk man.
 So, it was a weird, weird relationship.
-But I think that’s what liked about, he liked the arrogance.
-I think he said that on an interview “Those Sepultura guys, they are arrogant son of a bitches like us”.
-I think was really cool that he said that “Laughs”
+But I think that’s what he liked about it.
+He liked the arrogance.
+I think he said that in an interview, “Those Sepultura guys, they are an arrogant son of a bitches like us.”
+I think it was really cool that he said that “Laughs.”